Use It or Lose It Holiday Policy UK: Key Rules

 It’s best practice for employers to be clear on how they deal with circumstances where workers have not used all of their annual leave.
 One possible approach is to adopt a ‘use it or lose it’ holiday policy, but this brings wider considerations, both to avoid damaging employee relations and to ensure workers receive their full entitlement to time off work.

-In this guide for employers, we explain the rules on holiday entitlement and how holiday pay works in the UK.
+In this guide for employers, we explain the rules on statutory holiday entitlement.
 We also look at the benefits and potential drawbacks of adopting a ‘use it or lose it’ policy in the workplace, as well as alternative options for employers when dealing with unused holidays, from carrying days over into the following leave year to payment in lieu.

 Most workers in the UK are legally entitled to 5.6 weeks paid holiday a year.
 This means that those who work a 5-day week must receive at least 28 days paid annual leave.
 This comprises 4 weeks (20 days) derived from EU law and 1.6 weeks (8 days) from UK law, although an employer is allowed to include bank holidays and other public holidays in this.